danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 <!-- <img src="ch7_4.png" width="450"> -->
 ![](ch7_4.png)

-*Figure 7.9: Snippets of Vocable Code concering Reading JSON*
+*Figure 7.9: Snippets of Vocable Code concerning reading JSON*

-After loading the JSON file `voices.json` the program then  points at the `queers` array and looks for the name/value pairs `iam`, `makingStatements`.
-What constitute `makingStatements` is the name/value pairs of `yourStatement` and `myStatement` in the JSON file (see Figure 7.8).
-This is how the program locate precisely the  statement (in the form of a voice file) among 20 contributors and with a total of more than 30 statements.
+After loading the JSON file `voices.json` the program then  points at the `queers` array and looks for the name/value pairs `iam` and `makingStatements` from the randomly selected possible statements to call (among `yourStatement` and `myStatement`).
 Lastly, the function `SpeakingCode` is called.
-Figure 7.9 illustrates how communication is effected between the source code and the JSON files, passing the data (between the JSON file and the program) so it can be displayed on screen.
+Figure 7.9 illustrates how communication is affected between the source code and the JSON files, passing the data (between the JSON file and the program) so it can be displayed on screen.

 **Step 3.
 Locating and loading the sound file**
 ```javascript